loomnetwork/loom-sdk-documentation/docs/en/binance-loom-ethereum.md

 }
 ```

-You can check the full source code of this smart contract on GitHub.
+You can check the full [source code](https://github.com/loomnetwork/loom-examples/blob/master/mainnet/contracts/SampleERC20MintableToken.sol) of this smart contract on GitHub.
-//TODO: add link

  - Lastly, to tie everything together, we created two mappings.
-The first one links the Binance and Loom tokens and the second one links the Loom and Ethereum tokens.
+The first one [links the Binance and Loom(https://github.com/loomnetwork/loom-examples/blob/master/scripts/map-binance-contracts.js)] token contracts and the second one [links the Loom and Ethereum](https://github.com/loomnetwork/loom-examples/blob/master/scripts/map-contracts.js) token contracts.

-//TODO: add links to the scripts we use to create the mappings

 ## The Front-End

 In this section, we'll take a quick look at what happens under the hood of our front-end.

-We splitted the code roughly into two files:
+We split the code roughly into two files.

 ### The User Interface